 In our opinion, the accompanying combined consolidated balance sheets and the related combined consolidated statements of operations, of changes in equity and comprehensive income (loss) and of cash flows present fairly, in all material respects, the financial position of RLJ Lodging Trust and its subsidiaries (the "Company") as of December 31, 2011 and 2010 and the results of their operations and their cash flows for the years ended December 31, 2011, 2010 and 2009 in conformity with accounting principles generally accepted in the United States of America.
 In addition, in our opinion, the financial statement schedule listed in the accompanying index presents fairly, in all material respects, the information set forth therein when read in conjunction with the related combined consolidated financial statements.
 These financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements and financial statement schedule based on our audits.
-We conducted our audits of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+Our responsibility is to express an opinion on these financial statements and financial statements and financial statements and financial statements and financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-/s/ PricewaterhouseCoopers LLP McLean, Virginia March 8, 2012
+/s/ PricewaterhouseCoopers LLP

+McLean, Virginia March 8, 2012